 In his most recent motion, Trump again raised concerns about an alleged conflict of interest, claiming that Merchan’s daughter stood to gain financially from the court’s decisions, as had been addressed in earlier motions to convince the judge to recuse.

-Trump’s legal team argued that “the political and financial interest” of the judge’s daughter could potentially influence the rulings.
+Trump’s legal team argued that “the political and financial interest” of the judge’s daughter could influence the rulings.
 The claim was first introduced on May 31, 2023, when Trump sought Merchan’s recusal for the first time.

 He emphasized that the right to an impartial jurist is fundamental to due process, but this principle must be balanced against attempts to avoid adverse rulings through unfounded claims of bias.
 The judge quoted from a previous decision, stating, “innuendo and mischaracterizations do not a conflict create.”

-Manhattan District Attorney Alvin Bragg’s office argued a similar position to that of the court, labeling Trump’s motion as a “vexatious and frivolous attempt” to re-litigate an issue that had been conclusively settled.
+Manhattan District Attorney Alvin Bragg’s office argued a position similar to that of the court, labeling Trump’s motion as a “vexatious and frivolous attempt” to re-litigate an issue that had been conclusively settled.
 They argued that the motion was not only redundant but also an improper use of judicial resources.

 Merchan’s ruling underlined his commitment to judicial integrity, noting that he will continue to base his rulings on evidence and law “without fear or favor.”
 He added that Trump’s counsel had repeatedly relied on inaccurate and unsubstantiated claims, which the court had already dismissed.